 Related Post: Dog Food for Weight Loss

 Expose your Tibetan Mastiff to early socialization, which should be a continuous process.
 You can get a good dog trainer or take your canine friend to puppy kindergarten.
 Though the dog is naturally stubborn and loves to follow its own mind, it can still learn obedience when you train it properly.
-One thing is clear with this breed, it is not ok for novice dog owners; what the pup need is a firm hand that will teach it obedience.
+One thing is clear with this breed, it is not recommended for novice dog owners; what this pup needs is a firm hand that will teach it obedience.

 It is very important to expose your Tibetan Mastiff to vigorous exercise on a daily basis.
 The best way to accomplish this is to give the dog a job to do, which will naturally keep him active.
 People who wish to keep the breed as a house pet need to have their abode fenced, so the dog has enough space to roam.